sanskrit/raw_etexts_english/blogs/manasataramgini/2008-06-29_the-battle-with-the-akranta.md

 +++
-title = "The battle with thexa0AkrAnta"
+title = "The battle with the AkrAnta"

 +++
 The ari-s had always wished evil to befall us and tried a dreadful